IgorTodorovskiIBM/blog/_posts/2025-07-11-speed-up-with-ccache.md

 #### Integration into Makefiles: Using `ccache` in a Makefile

-For any personal or non-zopen project you build with `make`, the most common way to use `ccache` is to set the `CC` variable in your `Makefile`.
+For any personal or non-zopen project that you build with `make`, the most common way to use `ccache` is to set the `CC` variable in your `Makefile`.
 This tells `make` to use `ccache` for all C compilations.

 ```makefile
 # In your Makefile